tymyrddin/purple/source/docs/adversarial-ai/prompt-injection.md

 structural: models infer the authority of text from how it is written, not from where in the conversation it appears.
 When untrusted text imitates the register and structure of a system instruction, it often inherits the authority of one.

 This has measurable consequences.
-A model's internal representation of role confusion can be probed before it generates a single token: models with high role confusion comply with injections at rates approaching 70%, while those with low confusion comply at around 2%.
+Research mapping role confusion to attack outcomes found that models in the highest quantile of role confusion comply with injections at rates approaching 70%, while those in the lowest comply at around 2%.
 The correlation holds across attack types and suggests the vulnerability is architectural rather than a matter of insufficient training.

 Defences trained on known attack patterns fare predictably badly against this.
 A model that recognises "Ignore all previous instructions" will not recognise a semantically equivalent formulation in novel phrasing.
-Automated benchmarks reward the ability to recall memorised patterns; human red-teamers, who naturally vary their phrasing, achieve near-100% success against models that score perfectly on standard evaluations.
+Automated benchmarks reward the ability to recall memorised patterns; studies find that human red-teamers, who naturally vary their phrasing, achieve near-100% success against models that score perfectly on standard evaluations.
 The gap between benchmark and field performance follows directly from relying on pattern recognition rather than genuine authority reasoning.

 Chain-of-thought forgery illustrates the limit.
 An attacker injecting fabricated reasoning traces, formatted to resemble